-The Struggle of Doubt– Holy Fifty – First Week – Day 7
+The Food of the Heart – Apostles’ Fast – Day 7

 In moments of doubt, Christ draws near—not to rebuke, but to invite us to believe.
 Discover the beauty of Thomas’s encounter with the Risen Lord.